AHartNtkn/AHartNtkn.github.io/_posts/2021-05-11-Computing-the-Discrete-Continuously.md

 quicksortN[l_] := sortTreeHyloN[0, quickSortAlgN, quickSortCoalgN, l]
 ```

 However, all the concepts are there.
 I tried Varying the particular pair encodings but nothing worked.
+The best encoding for lists I know of is to encode them as a Sierpinski pair with the first element decoding to the length and the second decoding to a fair tupiling of that length.
+Such an encoding doesn't have the immediately nice recursive structure I've emphasized in the past, but I believe it's an optimal way of encoding lists, in some sense.
+I doubt such a representation would effect this project, but it's worth noting here.

 Similar to the previous tree algorithm, we can make the representation of the second stack more efficient by formalizing the reverse polish notation representation of sorted lists, trees, and bounded lists as dependent types.

 ```
 BoundListRPN ((n, m) : ℕ × ℕ∞) : Bool → Type